IC-Tech/ic-tech.github.io/src/kotori.md

 ### Cores (Systems/Features)
 Codename | State
 -- | --
+SYS | ⛔ Removed
-NLP (AI) | ⛔ removed
+NLP (AI) | ⛔ Removed
-FLP (Fake AI) | ❌ incomplete
+FLP (Fake AI) | ❌ Incomplete
-YT | ❌ incomplete
+YT | ❌ Incomplete
 SC | 🆗 OK
 NICO | 🆗 OK
-DISCO | 🆗 OK
+DISC | 🆗 OK
-TASK | 🆗 OK
+TASK | 😴 Unavailable
-TG | ⛔ restoring
+TG | ❌ Incomplete

 ### Credits
-I created the everything on her, only me. there are no others to credit.
+Kotori were completely made of [IC-Tech](/) components, modules, cores, packages. there aren't any other to be credited.

 ### FAQ
 **Does Kotori is an AI?**